Gastric Sleeve Surgeon Near You Checklist

 19. Is the surgeon attending gastric sleeve continuing training?

-Gastric sleeve medical procedure is a relatively new and developing field with progressions occurring every so often.
+Gastric sleeve medical procedure is a relatively new and developing field, with progressions occurring every so often.
 The VSG specialist’s participation in the relevant courses and instructional programs would put them on the leading edge of advanced methods and surgical techniques.
-National and international congress for obesity such as IFSO and Obesity Week helps keep the surgeon up-to-date regarding sleeve gastrectomy advances.
+National and international congress for obesity, such as IFSO and Obesity Week, helps keep surgeons up-to-date regarding sleeve gastrectomy advances.

 20. Is the surgeon a member of bariatric surgery organizations?